 Does staining wood protect it?

-Some stains come with additives that may help protect wood.
+Some stains come with additives that may help protect wood, like a polyurethane stain.
 Otherwise, your best bet is to always apply a top coat over your stained wood for protection.

 Can you stain over paint?

-Yes, it is possible to stain over paint.
-However, you should be aware that the finished product won’t look exactly like a painted or stained piece, it will be a unique style that combines both!
+Yes, it is possible to stain over old paint.
+However, you should be aware that the finished product won’t look exactly like a painted or stained piece.
+It will be a unique style that combines both!